Undergraduate Excessive Hours Fee UPPS No. 03.01.17

 b. dual degree courses (excessive calculation assumes 30 hours);

 c. minor courses (for optional minors, excessive calculation assumes 18 hours.
-For minors above 18 hours, the academic advisor notifies Student Business Service (SBS) to override the excess hours calculation.);
+For minors above 18 hours, the academic advisor notifies Student Business Services (SBS) to override the excess hour’s calculation.);

 d. certificate courses;